 A friend recently pointed me towards a Roanoke Times interview with author David Baldacci, who lives part of the year on the Bedford side of Smith Mountain Lake, Va.
-The interview was quite interesting in all respects, but what caught my eye in particular was Baldacci’s reason for buying real estate at the lake.
+The interview was quite interesting in all respects, but what caught my eye, in particular, was Baldacci’s reason for buying real estate at the lake.

 “My wife and I wanted a home on a lake as opposed to the ocean.
 We had been down to North Carolina, which was nice, but there’s a bad riptide, there’s jellyfish.
 I have yet to find a shark at Smith Mountain Lake.
 We wanted to go boating and such, but with the salt water, you have to clean your boat off every time you take it out.
 Plus, we had gone down to North Carolina for several years and we kept noticing that the beaches kept receding.
 We just liked the idea of the fresh water and we didn’t want to have to worry about hurricanes coming through and taking our house down.
 [Michelle] saw an ad for SML.
-Being from Virginia, I’d heard of SML but never been there.
+Being from Virginia, I’d heard of SML but had never been there.
 As soon as we saw the water and the mountains, we were hooked.

-The Baldacci family say they enjoy every kind of water sport imaginable at the lake from motorboating, wakeboarding, skiing, slalom, tubing, some sailing, cruising on Sea-Doos, reading, swimming, sunning, to floating in the water with a cool drink, or doing nothing.
-If you keep your eyes open you might even see them at Viera’s, Mariners Landing or the Blackwater Cafe according to the Roanoke Times interview with Laurie Edwards.
+The Baldacci family say they enjoy every kind of water sport imaginable at the lake from motorboating, wakeboarding, skiing, slalom, tubing, some sailing, cruising on Sea-Doos, reading, swimming, sunning, to floating in the water with a cool drink or doing nothing.
+If you keep your eyes open you might even see them at Viera’s, Mariners Landing, or the Blackwater Cafe according to the Roanoke Times interview with Laurie Edwards.